tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

   <img src="{{ site.url }}/img/pitl07/collision-detection-aabb-3.png" />
 </figure>

 The collision detection is now functioning properly.
-From here, you can make the item disappear and apply some type of power-up.
-For example, perhaps the snake's speed could increase?
-Then, after a short period of time, a new item could appear at some random location?
-Before you begin trying anything around, though, let's look at another important game programming concept: *delta time*.
+From here, you could make the item disappear and apply some type of power-up.
+For example, perhaps the snake's speed could increase when it picks-up the red square?
+Then, perhaps, after a short period of time a new item could appear at some random new location?
+Before you begin trying anything around, though, let's look at one another important game programming concept: *delta time*.

 ### Delta Time

 Films run at a constant frame rate.
-Games attempt to run at a constant frame rate but there is often fluctuation.
+Games attempt to run at a constant frame rate, but despite this, there is often fluctuation.
 Your Sna game is ticking over at 30 fps, as specified in the `setup` function.
-Your computer is powerful enough to check for key input, render the snake's new position, and detect possible collisions -- every frame -- without producing any noticeable lag.
+Your computer is powerful enough to check for key input, render the snake's new position, and detect possible collisions -- each and every frame -- without producing any noticeable lag.
 However, there are instances where a game must perform many additional frame-by-frame calculations.
 For instance, there may be twenty collectable items scattered about the stage; in such a scenario, an additional nineteen AABB collision tests must take place before a new frame can be displayed.
 More likely, though, it would take thousands of collision tests per frame to produce any perceivable slow-down.

 Edit the `yspeed` variable so that the snake immediately heads upward when the sketch runs.
 In addition to this edit, add an `if` statement to the bottom of your draw function to record the total milliseconds elapsed upon the snake reaching the top edge.